integer-net/magento2-german-umlaut-urls/README.md

 The common German umlauts are automatically adapted when URLs are created.
 For example, an ä becomes an a, although it is common to paraphrase umlauts with an additional e, in this case ä to ae.
 This module solves this problem and converts umlauts correctly in URLs.

+## Restrictions

+This module does only affect the URL generation when URLs are auto-generated, i.e. when a new Product / Category / CMS Page is created, but the field "URL Key" is left empty.
+In that case, the URL key is being generated from the name.
+It doesn't effect existing Products / Categories / CMS Pages, as URL Keys are already generated for them.

 ## Installation